EinStack/glide/SECURITY.md

 We want to keep Glide safe for everyone.

-If you've discovered a security vulnerability in Glide, we appreciate your help in disclosing it to us in a responsible manner, using this email: roman.glushko.m@gmail.com
+If you've discovered a security vulnerability in Glide, we appreciate your help in disclosing it to us in a responsible manner, using this email: [contact@einstack.ai](mailto:contact@einstack.ai)